Turnout

 Identify Your Symptoms and Triggers

-Managing stress and depression can feel overwhelming, but recognizing your specific symptoms and triggers is a vital first step.
+Managing stress and depression can feel overwhelming, but support is available.
 Keeping a journal can be a powerful tool for tracking your feelings and experiences.
 Here are some effective steps to consider:

-1. Document Symptoms: Take a moment to record instances when you feel anxious or depressed.
+1. Take a moment to record instances when you feel anxious or depressed.
 Pay attention to the intensity and duration of these feelings.
-Did you know that about 26% of Americans aged 18 and above experience a diagnosable psychological disorder each year?
+Did you know that about 1 in 5 adults experience mental health issues?
 This highlights just how important it is to recognize your symptoms over time.

-2. Identify Triggers: Reflect on the situations, individuals, or events that lead to increased stress or depressive episodes.
+2. Reflect on the situations, individuals, or events that lead to increased stress or depressive episodes.
 Common triggers might include:

 • Personal relationships that cause strain